AndyCC/EfCore.Filtering/README.md

 Long form json isn't suitable for querystrings, due to size limitations of querystrings.

-A query could look something like, only the required parts of the filter need to be supplied:
+A filter could look something like, only the required parts of the filter need to be supplied:

 ```json
 {